-- Blazers stitched with the school's logo for secondary school pupils must be worn, bearing in mind affordability - For primary school pupils, the requirement is a polo shirt and jumper - The Trust has identified a colour palette for uniform to which schools must adhere - Skirts must be worn below the knee and above the ankle.
+- Blazers from school suppliers stitched with the school's logo for secondary school pupils must be worn, bearing in mind affordability - Jumpers or cardigans from school suppliers stitched with the school's logo for secondary school pupils must be worn, bearing in mind affordability - For primary school pupils, the requirement is a polo shirt and jumper stitched with the school's logo (available from school suppliers).
+However primary schools may determine that parents/carers can purchase similar items from a supplier of choice - The Trust has identified a colour palette for branded school uniform to which schools must adhere - Skirts must be worn below the knee and above the ankle.
 They must be worn with tights not socks or leggings - Trousers may not be fashion trousers, short trousers (shorts) or jeans - For health and safety reasons, requirements for modest dress mean that long flowing garments such as the burkha or gathered skirts may not be worn in school or on school visits.
 Long hair must be tied back at all times - Shoes must be black, formal and water-proof.
-Boots, trainers or plimsolls are not allowed except as part of PE or outdoor education - Where head-coverings are a religious requirement such as turbans or bandanas for Sikhs, the hijab for Muslim women or the kippah or yamulka for Jewish boys, they may be worn.
+Boots, trainers or plimsolls are not allowed except as part of PE or outdoor education

+- Where head-coverings are a religious requirement such as turbans or bandanas for Sikhs, the hijab for Muslim women or the kippah or yamulka for Jewish boys, they may be worn.
 The hijab must be secured with pins to ensure it does not catch on equipment.
 Sports hijabs or swimhoods should be worn for PE and other physical activity if necessary as pins are a danger.
 The niqab is not a religious requirement and so is not part of school uniform - Jewellery and make-up are not permitted as part of school uniform with the exception of small plain ear studs for pierced ears - Coats should be formal and provide protection for inclement weather.
 Denim, leather jackets are not part of school uniform.
 Sports and leisure wear are only permitted for PE and outdoor education